hummelthomas/winpython/Installing-Additional-Packages.md

 ![pip Screenshot](images/pip-install.png)

-It is also possible to open any downloaded packages (usually `.tar.gz` files containing the Python-files) in the WPPM to install them.
+Since Winpython of March 2015, packages installed via `pip` are also visible in the (WPPM).